One of the easiest ways to improve your writing is to learn about the six defined yet different writing styles.

 There is no reason why you can’t use expository, descriptive writing to inform.
 But at the same time, use poetic descriptive elements.

-You will almost always use passages of description in narrative writing, perhaps poetic or even in the persuasive style.
+You will almost always use passages of description in narrative writing, perhaps even the persuasive style.

 The key is to understand what style you are using and when it is appropriate and beneficial for you.